brunky93/brunky93/README.md

 - 👋 Hi, I’m @brunky93
 - 👀 I’m interested in python and html5
-- 🌱 I've developed my first website using python.
+- 🌱 I've some experience developing websites with python as well as some apps with libraries such as Pandas, Openpyxl, Scipy...
 - 💞️ I’m looking to collaborate on websites and apps
 - 📫 How to reach me brunky93@gmail.com